shakthishamruth/Calculator/README.md

 # Calculator
-A Calculator made using python using pygame lib.
+A Calculator made in python.

+This project uses pygame so make sure you have pygame package installed.

+To install pygame -
+`pip install pygame`